 You should inform your GP that you are pregnant as soon as you have had a positive test.
-He may suggest you make an appointment with him or he may just let the relevant hospital know so that a Booking Visit can be organized for you between 8 and 10 weeks.
+They may suggest you make an appointment with them or they may just let the relevant hospital know so that a Booking Visit can be organised for you between 8 and 10 weeks.
 See 8 – 12 weeks for details on Booking Visit.

 You may experience some kind of spotting, which can be alarming and worrying especially if you haven’t yet had your 12 week scan.
 If the bleeding is light in colour or volume, or brown and without pain then it may not be a problem, but do call your midwife/doctor if you are concerned.
 They may send you to your nearest Early Pregnancy Unit (EPU) for a scan to check that all is ok.

 There is little point in doing repetitive pregnancy tests at this stage.
 Pregnancy tests are designed to detect the pregnancy hormone HCG in your urine.
 Even if you have had a miscarriage, this hormone will be present in your urine for period of days or even weeks, so tests will continue to show a positive result.

 Waiting 12 weeks until the all-important scan can feel unbearable.
 However, as soon as you have made contact with your doctor or midwife, you can request a dating scan which will confirm your pregnancy and help you to plan the date of your 12 week scan and nuchal scan (should you chose to have one).
 Many people do not seem to know that this early scan is available to them – and perhaps your GP or doctor may not be forthcoming in offering this to you, but it is a provision made by the NHS for pregnant women in this country.